 While a quick check with some private imaging centres will likely reveal the costs of an MRI to be well over a thousand Singapore dollars, there are often ways to reduce the cash involved.

 3 Ways To Reduce Your MRI Costs

-- Many insurance plans will cover the costs of your MRIs.
+- Many insurance plans will cover the costs of your back MRIs.
 Company health insurance plans, personal accident insurance plans, and even integrated shield plans that many Singaporeans have bought using their medisave can cover the costs of an MRI scan.

 - Medisave is also an option to help people pay for their MRI scans.
-Depending on your medical condition, it it possible to claim up to $300 or $600 of medisave for your MRI scans.
+Depending on your medical condition, it is possible to claim up to $300 or $600 of medisave for your MRI scans.